 Essential oil are natural products and for this reason they do have an expiry date.
 Usually, essential oils may last up until 2 years and vegetable oils up to 12 months.
 You will be able to find an expiry date on the labels of all our vegetable oils.
 However, these are only indications as there are several factors that can change the overall shelf life of an essential oil or vegetable oil, for example oxygen, light or, simply, how they are stored in your house and they might be used for longer periods.
 For a more accurate BBE, please contact our Customer Service Team providing them with the batch number.

 We regularly upload the MSDS for our products on our website.
-Please click on this link to download the MSDS relevant to the product you have bought or wish to buy.
+You can find them on the product pages under the TECHNICAL tab..
 If you can’t find it, no need to panic!
 Contact our customer service team at firstname.lastname@example.org and they’ll be happy to send you all the relevant documentation that you need (MSDS, COA, DOA, IFRA).